CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/permission-tests/test-dataobject-permission/README.txt

 The dataObject is already registered as part of the server setup.
 Collection path:/FNL_SF_Archive/dice_project_1/dice_object_1

-Search for the dataObject using the "EQUAL" comparator using an attribute from dice_object_1.
+Search for the dataObject using the "EQUAL" comparator using an attribute from dice_object_1 and dice_object_2

-dice_user should have have permission to read this dataObject
+dice_user should not have permission to read dice_object_1 but it can read dice_object_2